asmagen/SPAGEfinder/README.md

 *time* - patient survival as number of days to death
 *status* - patient death/alive status as 0 or 1, respectively

-The annotation of samples, type, sex and race is not important as long as these are factors.
+The annotation or format of *samples, type, sex and race* is not important as long as the variables are converted to factors.